kyleerhabor/kyleerhabor/README.md

 # Heya!

-Hey, my name is **Kyle**, but I'm known as **Lite** online.
-I'm a high school student and software developer aiming to be a software engineer.
+I am Kyle Erhabor, a 17-year-old software developer.
+I'm known as Lite and LiteLT online.
+I'm a high school student pursuing a software engineer career.

 I develop mobile apps, command-line interface apps, bots, backend systems, and more.
 I've developed numerous projects, most of which are private, archived, or deleted.
 I occasionally contribute to open-source software and plan to contribute